brown-ccv/community-gcal-lab-automation/README.md

 Automated creation of follow-up check-in calendar events for lab participants.

+## 🌐 Live Demo

+**[View Demo Interface](https://gcal-lab-automation.onrender.com/)** - Showcases the UI and functionality (no actual events created)

+> **Note:** The hosted version is a demonstration interface.
+For full functionality with actual Google Calendar event creation, clone this repository and run it locally with your own API credentials.

 ## Features

 - 📅 **Batch event creation**: Creates multiple follow-up check-ins (1 day, 10 day, 45 day) from a single base date